Steph Lum – Co-chair

 Tony Briffa JP – Co-executive director

 Tony Briffa has served in numerous board positions prior to being appointed co-executive director in December 2016, alongside Morgan Carpenter.
 Tony is one of Australia’s first intersex advocates, appearing on 60 Minutes in 2000 and 2005, and published in Nature in 2004.
 Tony more recently presented a statement to the UN Human Rights Council, in 2014.
 She is also a councillor of Hobsons Bay in Melbourne, the first openly intersex person elected to public office and the world’s first openly intersex Mayor.
-An aviation engineer and specialist, she is a former president of the Androgen Insensitivity Syndrome Support Group Australia (AISSGA), current vice-president of the AISSGA, a member of current and previous Victorian Ministerial Advisory Groups on LGBTI issues, and a board member of ILGA Oceania.
+An aviation engineer and specialist, she is a former president of the Androgen Insensitivity Syndrome Support Group Australia (AISSGA), current vice-president of the AISSGA, a member of current and previous Victorian Ministerial Advisory Groups on LGBTI issues, a board member of ILGA Oceania and chair of the intersex committee of ILGA World.
 Tony speaks nationally and internationally and has appeared on television, radio, magazines and newspapers discussing intersex human rights.
 She is a Justice of the Peace and former Bail Justice in Victoria.

 Morgan Carpenter JP – Co-executive director